NolanGuzman97/DavisAPIClient/README.md

 Production links:

 1. If you'd like to just see the application in action visit: http://198.199.90.120:4200 (Deployed on DigitalOcean Droplet through Docker)

+Run simple test suite (backend only):
+1. Change directory to `./backend`
+2. Run `npm run test` and this will run some simple unit tests via jest